Interface Methods and Interface variables

 Interface Method

-every method present inside the interface is always public and abstract whether we are declaring or not.
+Every method present inside an interface is always public and abstract, whether we declare it or not.

 void m1();